XPRNetwork/dex-bot/README.md

 ### run the code
 1. `npm install`
 1. update config in dexrpc.js to use your own username and private key
-1. edit the main method in index.js to include the action you want to try
+1. edit the main method in index.js to use the market you would like to trade in
 1. `npm run bot`

 ### coding references